1. Program Overview

 Applications may be disregarded, offers revoked or a Scholarship Program terminated if it is the belief of the Department of Education and Training, in consultation with the Department of Foreign Affairs and Trade, that false or misleading information has formed a component of an application.

-Applicants should exercise due consideration when selecting referees as their report may add considerable value to their application through both the shortlisting and interview assessment processes.
+Applicants should consider carefully their referees, as their reports may add considerable value to an application through the assessment process.

 Applicants must submit the following documentation in addition to a completed application form:

-- evidence of Australian citizenship (certified copy of birth certificate, current passport or citizenship certificate)
+- evidence of Australian citizenship (copy of birth certificate, current passport or citizenship certificate)

-- a current, complete-to-date Academic Transcript from their Home University
+- a current, complete-to-date official Academic Transcript from their Home University

 - a copy of a partnership agreement between the applicant’s Home University and the Host Institution

-- a letter from the applicant’s Home University (on the Home University’s letterhead) outlining partnership arrangements to allow for commencement between 1 January 2016 and 31 December 2016
+- a letter from the applicant’s Home University outlining partnership arrangements to allow for commencement between 1 January 2017 and 31 December 2017

 Applicants should liaise with their Home University’s New Colombo Plan Liaison Officer for Scholarships or international office to obtain this evidence.

-Following the close of applications, Scholars will be selected through a competitive, merit-based selection process against selection criteria and other considerations set out at Sections 4.1, 4.2 and 4.3.
+Scholars are selected through a competitive, merit-based selection process against selection criteria and other considerations set out at Sections 4.1, 4.2 and 4.3.
 Scholarships are awarded to eligible applicants to support Scholarship Programs that best represent value with public money in line with the New Colombo Plan strategic objectives.

-Shortlisted applicants will be advised in September 2015 and an interview will be scheduled during September-October 2015.
+Shortlisted applicants will be advised in September 2016 and an interview will be scheduled during September and October 2016.
 Interview panels may comprise senior government officials, members of the business community, academics, or other appropriate individuals.

-The Minister for Foreign Affairs and the Minister for Education and Training will be advised of outcomes prior to notification of successful and unsuccessful applicants.
+The Minister for Foreign Affairs and the Minister for Tourism and International Education will be advised of outcomes prior to the notification of successful and unsuccessful applicants.

-All successful and unsuccessful applicants will be advised of the outcome of their applications by the end of November 2015.
+All successful and unsuccessful applicants will be advised of the outcome of their application by the end of November 2016.

 Offer of Scholarships

-All Scholars will be required to undergo a police check before their Scholarship is confirmed.
-It is an important consideration of the Australian Government that a Scholar is a suitable person who will enhance the reputation of Australia and the New Colombo Plan overseas.
+All successful applicants will be required to undergo a police check.
+It is an important consideration of the Australian Government that a Scholar will enhance the reputation of Australia and the New Colombo Plan overseas.
 A criminal record will not automatically disqualify an applicant from receiving a Scholarship.
-However, if a successful applicant is found to have a criminal record or conviction which the Department of Education and Training, in consultation with the Department of Foreign Affairs and Trade, considers in its complete discretion may harm the reputation of the New Colombo Plan, then the Department of Education and Training, in consultation with the Department of Foreign Affairs and Trade, may refuse to grant or may revoke a Scholarship.
+However, if a successful applicant is found to have a criminal record or conviction then the Department of Education and Training, in consultation with the Department of Foreign Affairs and Trade, may revoke or refuse to grant a Scholarship.

 Support Services Organisation

-A scholarship agreement between the Scholar and the Support Services Organisation must be executed before the Scholarship can be paid to the Scholar.
-If the Scholarship Program is commenced before the scholarship agreement is executed, the Australian Government will not be liable for any expenditure incurred before the date of execution of the scholarship agreement.
+The Support Service Organisation will enter into a Scholarship Agreement with the Scholar on behalf of, and as agent for the Australian Government.
+A scholarship agreement between the Scholar and the Australian Government must be executed before any Scholarship funds can be paid to the Scholar.
+If the Scholar commences the Scholarship Program before the scholarship agreement is executed, the Australian Government will not be liable for any expenditure incurred before the date of execution.

-The scholarship agreement will detail the successful applicant’s responsibilities in relation to the Scholarship Program and outcomes that need to be achieved.
+The scholarship agreement will detail the successful applicant’s responsibilities in relation to the Scholarship Program and outcomes that must be achieved.
 It will also set out the arrangements for the provision of funding for the Scholarship Program as well as arrangements relating to (but not limited to):

 - payment of entitlements